Chhabra-Jatin/rock-paper-scissor/README.md

-🪨📄✂️ Rock Paper Scissors Game - JavaScript Project This is a simple Rock, Paper, Scissors game built using HTML, CSS, and JavaScript.
+# **🪨📄✂️ Rock Paper Scissors Game - JavaScript Project**

+This is a simple Rock, Paper, Scissors game built using HTML, CSS, and JavaScript.
 The user can play against the computer, and scores are tracked dynamically in the browser.

-🚀 Features
+## **🚀 Features**

-Click-based interface to choose Rock, Paper, or Scissors.
+    - Click-based interface to choose Rock, Paper, or Scissors.

-Random computer choice generated each round.
+    - Random computer choice generated each round.

-Real-time score tracking for both user and computer.
+    - Real-time score tracking for both user and computer.

-Instant feedback with color-coded result messages:
+    - Instant feedback with color-coded result messages:

         ✅ Green for win

         ❌ Red for loss

         ⚖️ Blue for draw

-🧠 Game Logic
+## **🧠 Game Logic**

-Rock beats Scissors
+    - Rock beats Scissors

-Paper beats Rock
+    - Paper beats Rock

-Scissors beats Paper
+    - Scissors beats Paper

-Each time a user clicks a choice:
+Each time a user clicks a choice.
 The computer generates a random choice.
 The winner is decided based on standard rules.
 Scores and result messages are updated accordingly.

-📁 Project Structure
+## **📁 Project Structure**

-index.html       # Basic UI structure with choice buttons and score display style.css        # Styling for layout and feedback colors script.js        # JavaScript logic for game functionality 🛠️ Technologies Used
+    index.html       # Basic UI structure with choice buttons and score display

+    style.css        # Styling for layout and feedback colors

+    script.js        # JavaScript logic for game functionality

+## **🛠️ Technologies Used**

-HTML5
+    - HTML5

-CSS3
+    - CSS3

-Vanilla JavaScript (ES6)
+    - Vanilla JavaScript (ES6)